 Reducing air transport is one of the most impactful decarbonisation strategies, and at the same time, ocean solutions are proven to be more energy efficient than their air counterpart.

-Each mode of transport has its pros and cons, but by combining both sea and air transport, our customers can have the best of both worlds by balancing cost, sustainability efforts, and lead times.
+Each mode of transport has its pros and cons, but by combining both ocean and air transport, our customers can have the best of both worlds by balancing cost, decarbonisation efforts, and lead times.
 At Maersk, we stay close to our customers and can therefore offer operational insights and steer supply chains across our network and assets concludes Van Exem.

 Anything you need, we’re here to help